Holocaust trivialization: Red Holocaust

 The term red Holocaust was coined by the Institute of Contemporary History (Munich Institut für Zeitgeschichte) at Munich.
 According to the German historian Jörg Hackmann, this term is not popular among scholars in Germany or internationally.
 Alexandra Laignel-Lavastine writes that usage of this term "allows the reality it describes to immediately attain, in the Western mind, a status equal to that of the extermination of the Jews by the Nazi regime."
 Michael Shafir says that the use of the term supports the "competitive martyrdom component" of the double genocide theory.
 George Voicu states that Leon Volovici has "rightfully condemned the abusive use of this concept as an attempt to 'usurp' and undermine a symbol specific to the history of European Jews."

+COVID-19 pandemic responses

+In May 2021, in response to the anti-vaccine movement in the United States, hatWRKS, a hat store in Nashville, Tennessee, sold badges that resembled the yellow stars Jews were forced to wear during the Holocaust with the words "Not vaccinated" on them.
+Protestors rallied outside the store, and Stetson announced they would no longer sell hats to the store.
+The practice of wearing yellow stars in protests against responses to the COVID-19 pandemic spread to cities like Montreal, London, Amsterdam and Paris.
+This was condemned by various Jewish advocacy groups and Holocaust survivors, being described as a trivialization of the Holocaust.